UNLOCK FREE TRAINING

 Fraud can take many forms, including:

-• Mail fraud involves using the mail to send or receive documents related to an unlawful house flipping transaction.
-This is a Federal level crime.
+• Mail fraud is a federal crime that involves using the mail to send or receive documents related to an unlawful house-flipping transaction.

-• Bank fraud occurs when someone intentionally defrauds a financial institution, such as when a bank is deceived regarding a property’s actual value.
-This is a Federal level crime.
+• Bank fraud occurs when someone intentionally defrauds a financial institution, such as when a bank is deceived regarding a property’s actual value; this is a Federal level crime.

 Only licensed real estate agents can sell a property they don’t have an interest in and collect a commission.

-According to NRS 645.235, the Nevada Real Estate Commission which is overseen by the Nevada Real Estate Division (NRED) can impose an administrative fine against any person who knowingly:
+According to NRS 645.235, the Nevada Real Estate Commission, which is overseen by the Nevada Real Estate Division (NRED), can impose an administrative fine against any person who knowingly:

 (a) Engages or offers to engage in any activity for which a license, permit, certificate or registration or any type of authorization is required pursuant to this chapter, or any regulation adopted pursuant thereto, if the person does not hold the required license, permit, certificate or registration or has not been given the required authorization; or